 If you want to reference the configurations of an existing data source, click Quick Fill next to Source Profile and select the required data source from the drop-down list.
 Then, the parameters in the Source Profile section are automatically populated.
 If you need to save the current configuration as a new data source, click on the Save icon located on the right side of the Quick Fill.

-Parameter Description Cloud Vendor At present, supported cloud vendors are Amazon Cloud, Huawei Cloud, Google Cloud, and Alibaba Cloud.
+Parameter Description Cloud Vendor At present, supported cloud vendors are AWS, Huawei Cloud, Google Cloud, and Alibaba Cloud.
 Database Type The type of the source.
 Select OceanBase Oracle Compatible.
-Instance Type Includes Dedicated (Transactional) and Self-managed database.
+Instance Type Includes Dedicated (Transactional) and Self-managed Database.
 Currently, only migration of data from Dedicated (Transactional) to Oracle is supported.
 Region The region of the source database.
 Instance The ID or name of the instance to which the Oracle-compatible tenant of OceanBase Database belongs.
 You can view the ID or name of the instance on the Instances page.
 Note

 When your cloud vendor is Alibaba Cloud, you can also select a cross-account authorized instance of an Alibaba Cloud primary account.
 For more information, see Alibaba Cloud account authorization.